Hamna-13/Dermasol/README.md

 # Agentic DermaSol
 ##
 ## Overview
-Agentic DermaSol is an innovative AI-driven dermatology assistant tailored specifically for Asian skin tones.
+Agenticc DermaSol is an innovative AI-driven dermatology assistant tailored specifically for Asian skin tones.
 It leverages advanced computer vision, NLP, and retrieval-augmented generation (RAG) techniques to detect skin conditions, interpret symptoms, and provide localized skincare recommendations.

 ## Problem Statement
 Millions of people in Asia face common dermatological issues, yet dermatology consultations are costly and inaccessible to many.
 Current AI dermatology solutions are trained on Western-centric datasets, leading to poor generalization for Asian skin tones.
 Online skincare advice is often misleading and unsafe.